Overview: The Guidelines set out the conduct we expect of all Ministry-appointed interpreters in a hearing. They also explain court protocol.

 An interpreter must not take advantage of knowledge obtained when acting as an interpreter or through access to court information, facilities or privileges, for their own personal gain or to benefit another person.

-The court or tribunal will authorise payment for an interpreter’s services (unless the interpreter has been engaged by a party in a civil proceeding).
+Where the interpreter has been engaged by the court or tribunal, the Ministry will authorise payment for an interpreter’s services.
 An interpreter must not accept any other payment (remuneration), gift or gratuity.

 It is expected that interpreters will maintain the appropriate dress standard to reflect the function of the court or tribunal.
 No jeans or casual clothes are to be worn.

-An interpreter must arrive on time for the start of the court or tribunal hearing, and must return from breaks on time.
+An interpreter must arrive on time for the start of the court or tribunal hearing.
+This includes returning from breaks on time.
+We ask that you arrive at least 30 minutes before the hearing is scheduled to begin.

 A judge is addressed as “Your Honour”, “Sir” or “Ma’am”.